 Both PersonAbility and HealthCenter21 provide resources that can help you teach healthcare soft skills, but their purposes are different.

 It’s essential to know each program’s purpose to understand how you can use the materials in your classroom.

 In this section, you’ll learn what the intended purpose is for PersonAbility and HealthCenter21.

 PersonAbility’s material has a singular focus on healthcare soft skills that professionals should hone throughout their careers.
 Rather than a full curriculum, the lessons and activities supplied with PersonAbility are more supplemental resources to fill gaps.

 Employers use PersonAbility for their employees to work on their soft skills, giving them the ability to earn an additional stackable certificate.

 If you’re looking for an add-on resource with role-playing that helps supplement your existing health science curriculum, PersonAbility may be the right choice for you.

-HealthCenter21 is a comprehensive curriculum for CTE health science courses.
-This means that the curriculum includes content to help you teach foundational knowledge, clinical skills, and soft skills - all within one resource.
+HealthCenter21 is part of iCEV's comprehensive health science curriculum.
+You can use HealthCenter21 to help you teach foundational knowledge, clinical skills, and soft skills - all within one digital curriculum system.

-With the purchase of HealthCenter21, you have access to a full curriculum and everything you need to teach healthcare soft skills and even branch into other healthcare topics.
+With the purchase of iCEV, you have access to a full curriculum and everything you need to teach healthcare soft skills and even branch into other healthcare topics.

 Additionally, HealthCenter21 can help you prepare students for several industry certifications, including: